 THE STUDIO VIOLIN'S STORY

-Chloe Ross-Massey is the founder of The Studio Violin, a Suzuki violin studio located in Concord, California.
+Chloe Ross is the founder of The Studio Violin, a Suzuki violin studio located in Lafayette, California.
 Founded in 2015, The Studio Violin is a warm and welcoming studio offering expert instruction in violin studies for children

 ages 3 to 18.